-If you’re like most people, when you’re engaged in a conversation—especially one that’s causing stress—you probably can’t wait to jump in and say what’s on your mind.
-What the other person is saying might prompt the next ten things you want to say, or trigger an emotional reaction in you, and words fly out of your mouth before you’ve even given them consideration.
+If you’re like most people, when you’re engaged in a conversation — especially one that’s about a difficult subject like mental health or racism or involves giving your loved one constructive feedback — you probably can’t wait to jump in and say what’s on your mind.
+The other person’s words might trigger an emotional reaction in you, prompting the next ten things you want to say, and before you know it, words fly out of your mouth before you’ve even given them consideration.

-When this is how you engage, you’re probably not listening to the other person very closely, and you may not be putting your best foot forward.
-Or worse—you might say something you’ll kick yourself for later, especially if you’re in conflict (like in an argument) or under pressure (like in a job interview).
+When this is how you approach conversations, you’re probably not listening to the other person very closely, and you may not be putting your best foot forward.
+Or worse — you might say something you’ll kick yourself for later, especially if you’re in a conflict (like in an argument) or under pressure (like in a job interview).

 Here are a few productive ways to check in with yourself during the pause that will help you communicate more effectively with others.

 We all learn the hard way that you can’t unsay something you’ve said.
 I’ve certainly found myself blurting things out during conflict that I immediately regretted (hello, fights with my family!).
 But once you’ve let the words go, they float out of your reach and you can never get them back.
 When you invoke the pause, you’re more in control, even when you’re emotionally activated.

 First reflect on what you’re responding to.
 You can ask yourself, “Is my immediate interpretation of this person’s words correct?
 Or is there more going on?”
 This is an aspect of mindful listening, where we consider the myriad factors that could be influencing a person’s words, including their emotions, their environment, and more.

 Then you can reflect on what your gut is telling you to say.
 Is this something you want to say in the moment, save for later, or never say at all?
 What words might better serve you in the moment?